(Eisenmenger's Syndrome; Pulmonary Vascular Obstructive Disease)

 Ideally, corrective operations should have been done earlier to prevent Eisenmenger syndrome.
 There is no specific treatment once the syndrome develops, other than heart and lung transplantation, but drugs that may lower pulmonary artery pressure are being studied.

-Prostacyclin antagonists (eg, treprostinil, epoprostenol), endothelin antagonists (eg, bosentan), and nitric oxide enhancers (eg, sildenafil) have been shown to improve performance on 6-min walk tests and to reduce N-terminal pro-brain natriuretic peptide (NT-proBNP).
+Prostacyclin analogs (eg, treprostinil, epoprostenol), endothelin antagonists (eg, bosentan), and nitric oxide enhancers (eg, sildenafil) have been shown to improve performance on 6-min walk tests and to reduce N-terminal pro-brain natriuretic peptide (NT-proBNP).
 In a small number of patients, aggressive therapy with advanced pulmonary vasodilating drugs has resulted in net left-to-right shunt, allowing surgical repair of the underlying cardiac defect and significant reduction in mean pulmonary artery pressure.
 This has been called the treat and repair approach.

 Supportive treatment includes avoidance of conditions that may exacerbate the syndrome (eg, pregnancy, volume depletion, isometric exercise, high altitudes) and use of supplemental oxygen.